How to Sing Harmony

-Work it out so that your harmony sounds the best it can be.
+Work it out so that you sound the best you can.

 Perfect Your Pitch

-It’s important that when you sing, your pitch is as good as it can be.
+It’s important that your pitch is as good as it can be.
 You don’t necessarily have to be pitch perfect but you have to be in the ball-park.